 - Studies have shown that ginger restrains the amount of fat absorption in the gut, and controls the appetite which overall decreases body fat and helps with weight loss.

 - Ginger is alkaline in nature.
-Hence, if you are struggling with acidity or GERD, ginger is a very effective herb to balance the PH of the stomach along with antacids.
+Hence, if you are struggling with acidity or GERD, ginger or ginger oil is a very effective herb to balance the PH of the stomach along with antacids.

 - This ancient herb is anti-inflammatory, anti-viral, and anti-bacterial, making it ideal for treating common cold symptoms like coughing, runny eyes, and headaches.
 A glass of ginger drink builds immunity and is a preventative measure to strengthen cold symptoms.